 Students must undertake a four-month independent research project culminating in a research paper.
 The research project will be carried out in the Spring term unless co-op pushes back the research term to Fall or Winter term.
 Students are asked to choose one or more areas of interest for their research project at the time of online application to the program.
 (See here for a list of potential research supervisors and their areas of interest.)

-Research Paper Students are required to take six (0.50 unit weight) courses from lists A and B. At least four courses must be taken from list A, and at most two courses from list B. At most two of the six courses taken may be courses in which undergraduate students predominate.
+Research Paper Students are required to take six (0.50 unit weight) courses from lists A and B. At least four courses must be taken from list A, with the remaining courses selected from list B. At most two of the six courses taken may be courses in which undergraduate students predominate.

 Exceptions to the normal program schedule or course requirements require approval by the Graduate Officer and may go to the Graduate Committee.